Sayed1990/maybank-task-repo/run-as-microservices-docker/Readme.txt

 10) Log SLF4J

+**************
+Important Note
+**************

+1) When you are running in local, make sure that you change these details first before build your project :-

+   A) On User management Application.yml under resources folder set these values:-

+       - bootstrap-servers: localhost:9092
+       - micro-service.book-service.url: 127.0.0.1:8071
+   B) On Book management Application.yml under resources folder set these values:-

+       - spring.kafka.consumer.bootstrap-servers: localhost:9092

 *****************
 HOW TO RUN LOCALLY
 *****************

 1) import through maven and choose project as 'maven"
-2) let the IDE finish indexes and imports of dependencies
+2) let the IDE finish indexes and imports of dependencies.
+Execute "mvn clean install -Dskiptests"
 3) Run as APPLication and choose main springboot class
 4) once successfully run, open postman and call the APIS
 5) Make sure to change this value from user-management application.yml file when running in local machine :-